ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 #### 7.4.6.
 A **public GetChild** method

 This method should take as its parameters an **(int, int, int, int)** describing a play and an **UltimateBoard** giving the current board position.
 It should return a **GameTreeNode** referring to the child corresponding to that play.
 First, make sure that this node has children, as in **Case 3** of [Section 7.4.4.
-A public Simulate method](#7.4.4.
+A **public** Simulate method](#7.4.4.
 A public Simulate method).
 You will then need to iterate through the children, looking for the one that contains the given play.
-If you don't find one, throw an **InvalidOperationException**.
+If you don't find one, throw an **ArgumentException**.

 ### 7.5.
 The **UserInterface** Class

 This class will set up the GUI and interact with the user.
 Besides the controls defined in the Design window, will will need to define 20 **private** fields, one event handler, and at least five additional **private** methods.
-You will also need to modify the constructor.
+You will also need to modify the provided constructor.
 The fields, event handler, and constructor are described in what follows.
 You will need to decide how to break the code into at least five more **private** methods.

-#### 7.5.1. private fields
+#### 7.5.1. **private** fields

 You will need to define the following **private** fields: